 The inner sole is also where the cushioning of the shoe is located.
 I recommend using walking shoes that have a good level of heel lift with ample cushioning.

 The inner soles will also have contouring that’s very important for your gait.
-Depending on the form of your foot and ankle you might need arch support for over or under pronation.
+Depending on the form of your foot and ankle you might need arch support for over or under-pronation.

 Some shoes have support automatically but I recommend you get shoes with neutral support and get professional insoles made for your individual need.
 Strength training can also help with ankle stability and gait if you have problems with your feet.
 These ankle exercises for seniors are especially effective

 Waterproof or breathable